Esther Rolle

 On this date in 1920, Esther Rolle was born.
 She was a Black Emmy Award-winning actress.

 She was born in Pompano Beach, FL, the tenth of 18 children.
 Both parents were of Bahamian descent.
-Rolle attended Booker T. Washington High School in Miami and then attended Spelman College for a year before moving to New York.
+Rolle attended Booker T. Washington High School in Miami and Spelman College for a year before moving to New York.
 She supported herself by working in a pocketbook factory while auditioning for the theater.

 While taking drama classes at George Washington Carver School in Harlem, she got a scholarship to study acting at New York’s innovative New School for Social Research.
 During this time, she met and became a member of African dance master Shogola Oloba's dance troupe, Asadata Dafora.
 She became the troupe’s director in 1960.